Bone Health in Pakistan: Calcium vs Magnesium, Which One Do You Actually Need?

 - Frequent headaches or migraines

 Sound familiar?
-These are symptoms that millions of Pakistanis experience daily and attribute to “stress” or “weakness” rather than a specific mineral deficiency.
+Millions of Pakistanis feel these daily.
+Most blame “stress” or “weakness” rather than a mineral gap.

 Best Magnesium Sources in Pakistani Diet